Brazil Health Workers May Have Spread Coronavirus to Indigenous People

 Some communities pleaded for more robust medical care as the pandemic gripped Brazil.

-(BEGIN OPTIONAL TRIM.)“Since March we have been begging, we need help, we need help, we need emergency hiring of health care workers,” said Júnior Yanomami, who heads the Indigenous council at the Yanomami Health Department in Boa Vista, the capital of the state of Roraima.
+“Since March we have been begging, we need help, we need help, we need emergency hiring of health care workers,” said Júnior Yanomami, who heads the Indigenous council at the Yanomami Health Department in Boa Vista, the capital of the state of Roraima.

 But at least 90 of the 131 health care workers assigned to Boa Vista during the outbreak have tested positive, according to Yanomami.
 They were, unwittingly, among the primary vectors for infection of the 262 Yanomami people who have been diagnosed with the virus, he said.
 Five of the Yanomami have died.